datumradix/PayPal-IPN-PHP-Class-/README.md

 	  DESCRIPTION:

-	       NOTE: This has been modified from the work of www.micahcarrick.com, the ipn method now uses cURL in place of fsockopen
+	       NOTE: This has been modified from the work of www.micahcarrick.com, The ipn method now uses cURL in place of fsockopen

 	       This file provides a neat and simple method to interface with paypal and The paypal Instant Payment Notification (IPN) interface.
 This file is